 Supervising an honors student’s thesis is equivalent to directing an independent study.
 The honors thesis should be interdisciplinary in focus to go beyond the scope of a research project, with the understanding that it is not intended to be the equivalent of a master's thesis.

-Examples of previous undergraduate theses can be found on the eCommons website.
+Examples of previous undergraduate theses can be found in the Digital Collections.

 The thesis student should meet with you regularly – weekly or bi-monthly – so you can provide guidance and to discuss drafts of his or her work.
 The student is responsible for providing timely drafts of the thesis to you and to apprise you of his or her work and progress.
 Honors students facing their last semester before graduation often find themselves overextended and overwhelmed; any help you can provide in structuring time and breaking a huge task into smaller tasks will help keep your student focused.
 A draft of the thesis is usually due to Dr. Galloway halfway through the semester.